-- a.
-The Tenant Household, after receiving a written notice to cure (which notice shall include the return provisions listed in subsection d below) by removing the Violating Tenant (as defined below) from the household, and, where necessary, amending the lease to remove the Violating Tenant's name, fails to do so within a reasonable time, by one of the following methods as further described in the regulations: - Filing a restraining order or providing evidence to the Landlord of similar steps being taken to remove the Violating Tenant from the household. - ii.
+- i.
+Filing a restraining order or providing evidence to the Landlord of similar steps being taken to remove the Violating Tenant from the household. - ii.
 Removing the Violating Tenant from the household and providing written notice to the landlord that the Violating Tenant has been removed. - b.
 For purposes of this subsection 13, a "Violating Tenant" shall mean an adult Tenant that is indicted by a grand jury or held to answer pursuant to Penal Code Section 872, as amended, for a serious felony as defined by Penal Code Section 1192.7(c), as amended, or a violent felony as defined by Penal Code Section 667.5(c), as amended, which occurred during the tenancy and within 1,000 feet of the premises on which the Rental Unit is located.
-The term "premises" shall mean "Lot", as defined in Section 20.200.660 of the San José Municipal Code. - c.
-The past criminal history of a Tenant shall not be a factor in determining whether the Tenant is a Violating Tenant. - d.
+The term "premises" shall mean "Lot", as defined in Section 20.200.660 of the San José Municipal Code. - The past criminal history of a Tenant shall not be a factor in C. determining whether the Tenant is a Violating Tenant. - d.
 If a Violating Tenant, as defined above, is acquitted from the charges or the charges are dismissed or reduced, he or she may return to the Rental Unit as a Tenant, so long as: 1) the Tenant Household still resides in the Rental Unit; and 2) the Tenant Household consents to the Violating Tenant's return.

-B. Relocation Assistance.

-1. Tenants who receive a Notice of Termination that relies on subsections A.8 or A.10 above as the just cause rationale to terminate the tenancy must receive, and the Landlord must provide the following relocation assistance to the Tenant Household.
-The relocation assistance must be provided to the Tenant Household concurrent with delivery of the Notice of Termination to the Tenant Household.

-a.
-Relocation Assistance.
-An amount equal to the Base Assistance provided for in the Ellis Act Ordinance, Part 11 of Chapter 17.23 of the San Jose Municipal Code, as set by resolution of the City Council.

-b.
-Refund of Security Deposit.
-Owner must refund to the Tenant Household any security deposit paid by the Tenant Household, provided, however, that the Owner may withhold any properly itemized deductions from the security deposit pursuant to California Civil Code section 1950.5, as amended.
+- Β. Relocation Assistance. - 1.
+Tenants who receive a Notice of Termination that relies on subsections A.8 or A.10 above as the just cause rationale to terminate the tenancy must receive, and the Landlord must provide the following relocation assistance to the Tenant Household.
+The relocation assistance must be provided to the Tenant Household concurrent with delivery of the Notice of Termination to the Tenant Household. - Relocation Assistance.
+An amount equal to the Base Assistance a. provided for in the Ellis Act Ordinance, Part 11 of Chapter 17.23 of the San Jose Municipal Code, as set by resolution of the City Council. - Refund of Security Deposit.
+Owner must refund to the Tenant b.
+Household any security deposit paid by the Tenant Household, provided, however, that the Owner may withhold any properly itemized deductions from the security deposit pursuant to California Civil Code section 1950.5, as amended. - 2.
+Tenants who receive a Notice of Termination that relies on subsection A.9 above as the just cause rationale to terminate the tenancy must have received, and the Landlord must have provided, all applicable Relocation Assistance provided for in the Ellis Act Ordinance.